Freeman's Farm / Bemis Heights

 The name Benedict Arnold is synonymous with “traitor,” but before his betrayal of the patriots, he was an accomplished officer—although not always a happy one.
 At Saratoga, Arnold and his commander, Horatio Gates, had a difference of opinion about how aggressive to be in fighting off the British advance on September 19, 1777.
 Gates ordered his Northern Army to be patient and wait until the British got closer before launching a counterattack.
 Arnold argued that American troops must meet the column of British troops heading toward them.
 Arnold’s insistence, while perhaps not entirely welcomed by Gates, swayed his superior, and the patriots headed into battle.
 The Americans were able to inflict heavy casualties on the British that day, but the delay in the counterattack caused the Americans to fall back.

-After their argument at Saratoga, Gates removed Arnold from command.
+After their argument at Saratoga, Gates did not give Arnold the proper credit for his actions in the battle in his report to Congress.
 Arnold, who performed heroically in that and other battles, felt slighted by his treatment.
 Gates was hailed as “the hero of Saratoga,” which infuriated Arnold.
 He claimed that he had unjustly been passed over for promotion by the Continental Congress and that others took credit for his accomplishments.
-His marriage to Peggy Shippen, a Loyalist, in 1779, may have pushed the already angry soldier to abandon the patriot cause.
+Although Washington rectified Arnold's squabble over rank after the battles at Saratoga.
+Arnold's marriage to Peggy Shippen, a Loyalist, in 1779, may have pushed the already angry soldier to abandon the patriot cause.
 In 1780, he defected to the British side, offering to hand over the American-held fort at West Point to the Redcoats for £20,000.
 Had his plot worked, the British would have controlled the Hudson Valley in New York and the war would have taken a different turn.
 Though exposed as a traitor, Arnold avoided capture and trial by the Continental Army and served as a British officer.
 He and Peggy eventually left the United States to reside in London.

 The Conway Cabal was a group of senior Continental Army officers who conspired to remove George Washington from command of the army and replace him with Horatio Gates.
 Gates had a leading role in the plot, but the leader of the movement was Brig.
 Gen. Thomas Conway.